pyta-uoft/pyta/docs/checkers/index.md

 ## Modified Iteration

-### Not a modifiable dictionary
+(E4702)=

+### Modified Iterating Dict

-This error occurs when a dictionary is modified while it is in a for loop.
-This modification includes adding or removing items from the `dict`.The resulting message is, Iterated dict '%s' is being modified inside for loop body, iterate through a copy of it instead.
+This error occurs when a dictionary is modified inside a for loop by adding or removing items from the `dict`.
+Other types of modification (like assigning a new value to an existing key) are actually okay, and do not trigger the error.
+A copy of the `dict` can be used instead.

 ```{literalinclude} /../examples/pylint/e4702_modified_iterating_dict.py